aspnet/Wave/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/dotnetperf/wave.svg?maxAge=2592000?style=plastic)](https://hub.docker.com/r/dotnetperf/wave/)

-The docker image is based of the `node:argon` image and contains the agent that can be started using the following commands and the logs command enable you to see if the broker succcessfully connected or not.
+The docker image is based of the `node:argon` image and contains the agent that can be started using the following commands and the logs command enables you to see if the broker succcessfully connected or not.

 ```
 docker pull dotnetperf/wave